salmanrahman7/salmanrahman7/README.md

 ## 🎓 About Me

 Hello!
-I'm a passionate and hardworking final-year Computer Science student with a knack for solving real-world problems with code.
+I'm a final-year Computer Science student at IUB with a knack for solving real-world problems with code.
 I'm an aspiring Software Engineer driven by curiosity and a desire to build impactful solutions.

 ## 🚀 What I'm Looking For